 To analyze B. cereus biovar anthracis spores as a potential biological weapon, it is necessary to determine its virulence in a relevant model of infection.
 It is best practice to use the lowest animal on the phylogenic scale.
 Most animal studies use mice because they are small, easy to house and maintain, and for their ability to adapt well to new surroundings (Johnson and Besselsen 2002).
 Unfortunately, mice are not the most widely accepted model for B. anthracis virulence (Welkos 1991).
-This is because out of the two B. anthracis plasmids required in anthrax infection in humans, pXO1 and pXO2, the former is not required for virulence in some mouse models (Welkos 1991).
+This is because out of the two B. anthracis plasmids required in anthrax infection in humans, pXO1 and pXO2, the former is not required for virulence in most mouse models (Welkos 1991).
 The next animal on the phylogenic scale typically used for laboratory experimentation are guinea pigs.
-Unfortunately, guinea pigs are also not an accepted model for B. anthracis infection because they require an adjuvant for studies involving vaccines and the antibiotics used to treat anthrax disease are toxic to guinea pigs (this is relevant because future studies may involve vaccine and antibiotic treatment).
-It is well established that in spore challenges with rabbit models, pXO1, as well as pXO2, is required for virulence (Zaucha et al. 1998).
+Unfortunately, guinea pigs are also not an accepted model for B. anthracis infection because they require the adjuvants in vaccines and the antibiotics used to prevent and treat anthrax disease are toxic to guinea pigs.
+This is relevant because future studies may involve vaccine and antibiotic treatment.
+It is well established that in spore challenges with rabbit models, pXO1, as well as pXO2, are required for virulence (Zaucha et al. 1998).
 In other words, the rabbit model is the lowest animal model on the phylogenic scale that is most predictive when analyzing for human disease.

 The three routes of infection for anthrax disease include subcutaneous, gastrointestinal, and inhalational (Goel 2015).
 This study will analyze the inhalational route of infection, which is relevant because it was used in the 2001 terrorist attacks and the most likely to be used in a terrorism scenario.
 As such, it is necessary to assess the virulence of B. cereus biovar anthracis in the rabbit model of infection by determining the inhalational LD50.
 An increase in body temperature is a reliable indicator of anthrax infection and anthrax-associated death (Dawson et al. 2017).
 Recent studies have shown that all New Zealand White rabbits exposed to lethal doses of B. anthracis spores show a significant increase in body temperature (SIBT) followed by death within 6-48 hours (Dawson et al. 2017).
 These studies also show that SIBT precedes clinical signs of disease by 2 days.
 It is necessary to assess how the disease course of B. cereus biovar anthracis, including clinical signs of disease and temperature, compare to B. anthracis in order to assess differences and similarities between the two species.
-After exposure, it is necessary to observe rabbit temperature with continuous temperature collection with digital telemetry as well as clinical observations by trained staff 2-3 times a day for the duration of the study.
+After exposure, it is necessary to observe rabbit temperature with continuous temperature collection with digital telemetry as well as clinical observations by trained staff 3 times a day for the duration of the study.

 Previous work with B. cereus biovar anthracis has resulted in known physical characteristics.
-B. cereus biovar anthracis is motile, resistant to penicillin, susceptible to gamma-phages, and expresses a poly-D-glutamate as well as a hyaluronic acid capsule (Antonation et al. 2016; Brezillion et al. 2015; Klee et al. 2006, 2010).
+B. cereus biovar anthracis is motile, either sensitive or resistant to penicillin depending on the strain, resistant to gamma-phage, and expresses a poly-D-glutamate as well as a hyaluronic acid capsule (Antonation et al. 2016; Brezillion et al. 2015; Klee et al. 2006, 2010).
 The bacteria also feature two plasmids, pBCXO1/pCIXO1 and pBCXO2/pCIXO2, which are thought to be necessary for its virulence.
 To confirm that the experiments are being done with fully virulent strains, it is necessary to test all of these characteristics.
 All confirmation tests including motility testing, antibiotic testing, ELISAs, and PCR are well established in the field and should be able to be performed with relative ease.

 PRELIMINARY REPORT / PROGRESS REPORT